The ghats of Varanasi on the Ganges at dawn

 A city that changes everyone who visits — but only if you approach it on its own profound terms.
 Our guide to encountering Varanasi properly.

 Varanasi does not perform.
-That is the first thing to understand about the oldest continuously inhabited city on earth: everything a visitor witnesses — the dawn bathers, the cremation fires at Manikarnika, the evening aartiaartiA Hindu ritual of worship in which lamps of flame are circled before a deity — or, at Varanasi and Pushkar, before the sacred river itself —…Read in the glossary ↗ with its circling lamps — would happen identically if no visitor ever came.
+That is the first thing to understand about the oldest continuously inhabited city on earth: everything a visitor witnesses — the dawn bathers, the cremation fires at Manikarnika, the evening aartiAartiA Hindu act of worship in which lamps of flame are circled before a deity or a sacred river, accompanied by bells, conch and chant.Read in the glossary with its circling lamps — would happen identically if no visitor ever came.
 You are not the audience.
 You are barely noticed.
 This is precisely why the city moves people so deeply.

 The second thing to understand is that Varanasi rewards preparation of the spirit more than the schedule.
 Travellers who arrive with a checklist leave with photographs; travellers who arrive with questions leave changed.